laike9m/Cyberbrain/README.md

 Cyberbrain keeps your workflow unchanged.
 You run a program (from vscode or command line, both work), call **"Initialize Cyberbrain"** from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), and a new panel will be opened to visualize how your program execution.

-The following gif demonstrates the  workflow:
+The following gif demonstrates the workflow (click to view the full size image):

 ![usage](https://user-images.githubusercontent.com/2592205/95430485-ac484700-0900-11eb-814f-41ca84c022f9.gif)